Digital Inclusion Week 2021: Pathways to Digital Empowerment

 - Connect with colleagues around the country to share ideas through our mailing list.

-- Use hashtags #DIW2020 and #digitalequityNOW during the week of October 5th to join the conversation and celebrate progress.
+- Use hashtags #DIW2021 and #digitalequityNOW during the week of October 4th to join the conversation and celebrate progress.

 What Kinds of Activities Do People Organize?

-- Internet Costs Speak Out: internet costs don’t always make sense and the best way to draw attention to inconsistencies is for people to share their speed and cost.
-Check out some sample posts here.
+- Internet Costs Speak Out: internet costs and speeds don’t always make sense and the best way to draw attention to inconsistencies is for people to share their speed and cost.

 - Mapping Your Digital Divide: neighborhoods and communities across the nation are experiencing a digital divide.
-This means that individuals do not have equitable access and use of digital literacy training, the Internet, and computers.
 Draw attention to this in your area by posting a photo on social media displaying the divide in your zip code.
 Check out some mapping resources here.

 - Engage Elected Officials: ask them to get involved by posting a video, photo, or a letter of support for local digital inclusion initiatives to their social media.